wangchengww/Tillandsia-compgenomics/Gene-family-evo-tfas-tlei/README.md

 # Studying gene family size differences in Tfas and Tlei

 I first selected only orthogroups that were not mitochondrial, ribosomal or plastid.
-I took the following steps:

-    # Search for the words "chloroplast", "ribosomal" or "mitochondrial" and isolate orthogroups that carry such annotations.
-Later I also added the word "Photosystem" as these genes are located on the plastid genome, but not annotated as such.
-They often showed very high coverage in our assemblies.
-    grep -f filter_plastid_ribosomal_OGs.txt orthogroups_Tfas_Tlei_Acom.per_gene.with_functional_info.no_TEs.size_corrections.txt | cut -f 7 | sort -u > mito_plastid_ribo_OGs.txt
-    # Select all genes that don't belong to these orthogroups
-    grep -v -f mito_plastid_ribo_OGs.txt orthogroups_Tfas_Tlei_Acom.per_gene.with_functional_info.no_TEs.size_corrections.txt > orthogroups_Tfas_Tlei_Acom.per_gene.with_functional_info.no_TEs.size_corrections.no_plastid-mito-ribo.txt
+The procedure for this combined both gene name searches and blasting to existing plastid and mitochondrial sequences.
+The details are described in `Removing_plastid_genes.md`

-This resulted in 62,589 (88 %) genes and 16,858 (88 %) orthogroups.
+This resulted in 69,229 genes and 18,697 orthogroups.

 I then obtained a table of per-orhogroup gene counts by selecting the orthogroup and count fields of the orthology table: cut -f 7,8,9,10 orthogroups_Tfas_Tlei_Acom.per_gene.with_functional_info.no_TEs.size_corrections.no_plastid-mito-ribo2.txt | sort -u > orthogroups_Tfas_Tlei_Acom.counts.no_TEs.size_corrections.no_plastid-mito-ribo2.txt orthogroups_Tfas_Tlei_Acom.per_gene.with_functional_info.no_TEs.size_corrections.no_plastid-mito-ribo.txt